 Best of all, I was able to begin to live a full life again, fulfilling many dreams and looking forward to many more.
 I met and married my husband, Jim, in 2004 and we recently had our third son!
 I graduated in 2003 with a degree in Communications and an emphasis in Public Relations.
 In 2003 I was able to complete a White House internship and succeeded in cooking for myself the whole time.
 People continue to comment on how healthy I look, and during my pregnancy with my first son, the doctor said if he could take a picture of the perfect pregnancy he would take a picture of me!
 The second and third pregnancies were just as smooth and healthy.

-My success on the SCD now leads me to want to help you by sharing my knowledge, experience and ideas.
+My success on the SCD now leads me and my Mom to want to help you by sharing our knowledge, experience and ideas.
 Maybe you're just discovering the Specific Carbohydrate Diet for the first time.
 If so, I encourage you to read the book "Breaking the Vicious Cycle" by Elaine Gottschall right away, and follow the detailed instructions in the book.
-Perhaps you're on the diet and need some fresh ideas for what to eat and some encouragement...please enjoy the recipes and tips I share on this site, and if you would like, share some of your tips with me!
+Perhaps you're on the diet and need some fresh ideas for what to eat and some encouragement...please enjoy the recipes and tips we share on this site, and if you would like, share some of your tips with us!
 Or you might know someone who has an Inflammatory Bowel Disease such as Crohn's, Diverticulitis, Ulcerative Colitis, or Celiac Disease.
 Please pass this link on to them.

 Regardless of your situation, I and others on the diet would be happy to communicate about the SCD through our facebook page, or you can take a good look at all the letters from people like yourself and my answers on our "Peek In Our Inbox" page.
-Otherwise, please enjoy the recipes and menus I have posted, as well as the tips, FAQ's, articles, magazines and Mom's Perspective page.
+Otherwise, please enjoy the recipes and menus my Mom, my husband, and I have posted, as well as the tips, FAQ's, articles, magazines and Mom's Perspective page.

 You CAN take your health back into your own hands!